canonical/lora-basicstation-snap/README.md

 ## Basic Station Snap

 This snap bundles the LoRa Basics™ Station [Docker container](https://github.com/xoseperez/basicstation-docker) for deployment on Ubuntu Core.
-The snap is available from the Snap Store, or it can be compiled using the source in this repository.
+The snap is available in the Snap Store.

-To install the snap from the Snap Store, run this command:
+Run this command to install it:

 ```
 sudo snap install lora-basicstation
 ```

+It can also be built from source, available [here](companion-snap-compose).

 For more details on how to use this snap, how it works, or how to build it yourself, [read further here](companion-snap-compose/README.md).